 The Grand Strand Area Transportation Study (GSATS) encourages citizens to get involved in the ongoing US 17 Corridor Study in Georgetown County.
 The US 17 Corridor in Georgetown County currently carries an average of 35,000 vehicles per day.
 This area has experienced significant growth which has led to increased congestion and safety concerns along the corridor.

 The study began in June of 2019 and is expected to conclude by the end of 2020.
 A Public information meeting will be held in the near future, possibly in a virtual format to minimize COVID-19 exposure risks associated with large gatherings of people.
-An animated visualization of key recommendations is being worked on and will be made available on the GSATS website as soon as it is completed.
+In the meantime, an animated visualization of key recommendations can be viewed on the following link.

 To view the FY 2020 – 2021 Unified Planning Work Program Addendum 1, click here.